All of our public knowledge, in one place.

 @

-The Microsoft 365 provider uses an Entra application (client credentials) to access a mailbox.
-In KDesk, you will provide the mailbox identity plus Entra app identifiers.
+The Microsoft 365 provider uses an Entra application with client credentials to access a mailbox.
+In KDesk, you provide the mailbox identity plus Entra app identifiers.
 KDesk requires a client secret to be present; when editing an existing inbox, you can leave the secret blank to keep the stored one, or paste a new secret to rotate it.

 support@company.com